Updated: Oct 14

 Throughout the first five posts I’ve written about my health journey (evolution), I’ve explored where it all began, how I got stuck in the more-is-better mindset, the resulting burnout and what finally triggered a change, some of the weird details, and where I’m heading next.

 (And if you want to follow along the next steps of my journey through jaw surgery, I'm documenting the process on my YouTube channel!
 Subscribe here to join me on my adventure: https://www.youtube.com/channel/UCSUOuEFnLEMLgVo46MQZbBg)

-And over the last ten plus years that I’ve been dealing with this chronic fatigue and other symptoms, exploring treatments, and experimenting with lifestyle changes, there have been many lessons that I’ve learned along the way.
+Over the last ten plus years I’ve been dealing with this chronic fatigue and other symptoms, exploring treatments, and experimenting with lifestyle changes, there have been many lessons I’ve learned along the way.

-None of these were obvious from the start – it took years of work and reflection before I really began to see and understand the importance of these things that were showing up over and over again.
+None of these were obvious from the start – it took years of work and reflection before I really began to see and understand the importance of these things that showed up over and over again.